 Cactuses turn brown for several reasons, including underwatering.
 Underwatered cacti become husk-like and dry, while overwatered cacti become soft and mushy.

-While some browning can be an indication that a cactus is dying or dead, some browning is normal.
-Older cactuses will “cork”, which means they will develop a light brown, aged-looking skin over their green layer.
+While some browning can indicate that a cactus is dying or dead, some browning is normal.
+Older cactuses will “cork,” which means they will develop a light brown, aged-looking skin over their green layer.

 Some cacti will turn a reddish color when they are stressed.
 They will recover their natural color when the environmental conditions causing them stress are reversed.